Skip to main content

 Home equity investments

 A home equity investment (HEI) is a loan alternative that gives homeowners a lump sum of cash in exchange for a share of their home’s future value.
-Similar to a loan, the home is the collateral, but unlike a loan, there is no monthly payment or interest for the duration of the investment (typically up to ten years).
+Similar to a loan, the home is the collateral, but unlike a loan, there is no monthly payment for the duration of the investment (typically up to ten years).
 There is typically no debt-to-income (DTI) criteria and fair credit scores are accepted.

 The process for receiving an investment will vary by provider.
 Below are the steps for receiving a Home Equity Investment from Hometap: